 - Now, navigate to HKEY_CLASSES_ROOT\Directory\shell\cmd.

-- Right-click on the cmd folder and choose Permissions from the context menu.
+- Right-click the cmd folder and choose Permissions from the context menu.

 - When a small window entitled Permissions for cmd pops up, click the Advanced button.